PinchOfData/germaingauthier/index.md

 - The Impact of #MeToo on Sexual Criminality

-- Ideological Narratives, with Elliott Ash & Philine Widmer
+- Mining Narratives from Large Text Corpora, with Elliott Ash & Philine Widmer

 ### Publications